Stalk Your Fear

 Stalk your fear!

-I help my clients with this in sessions but to share the short version; you simply start dissecting the story around the fear you have to see if it’s valid or not.
+Simply start dissecting the story around the fear you have to see if it’s valid or not.

 For example if worry about money comes up;